-SUSTAINABLE CLOTHING MADE OF WOOD - THE ECOLOGICAL ALTERNATIVE TO CONVENTIONAL GARMENTS
+SUSTAINABLE CLOTHING MADE FROM WOOD - THE ECOLOGICAL ALTERNATIVE TO CONVENTIONAL CLOTHING

-Wood is a natural, biodegradable raw material that, unlike cotton, is also native to our climate zone.
-The wood for our clothing comes exclusively from sustainable forestry and comes from Austria, Germany or the Czech Republic, among other places.
+Wood is a natural, biodegradable resource—and unlike cotton, it grows locally in our climate zones.
+The wood we use for our garments comes exclusively from certified sustainable forestry, sourced from regions including Austria, Germany, and the Czech Republic.

 That’s equivalent to more than 8 bathtubs or 20 water boxes